-Robert leads and champions the SWW DTP programme across the Consortium as a whole and liaises with UKRI/AHRC on relevant matters of policy.
-He chairs the Programme Delivery Board, the Studentships Awarding Board, and the Student Forum, and attends the Management Board.
+Tamar leads and champions the SWW DTP programme across the Consortium as a whole and liaises with UKRI/AHRC on relevant matters of policy.
+She chairs the Programme Delivery Board, the Studentships Awarding Board, and the Student Forum, and she attends the Management Board.

 Anona Williams, Training & Collaboration Facilitator

 Anona joins the SWWDTP team from the School of Accounting & Finance at the University of Bristol where she was working as their Research Manager.
 Prior to this, she was based in the Faculty of Arts as the Research, Events and Communicatinos Coordinator.
 Anona has worked alongside many researchers across a wide range of specialism to deliver events with impact, publicise research and ensure that funding opportunities aren’t missed.
 She has also some experience of working outside of HE in the BBC’s Natural History Unit as well as for Dyson in their Communications team.
 Outside of work, Anona is a bit of a film fanatic and also enjoys hiking and attempting to make pottery!